-These magnificent pieces look the best when there are minimal furnitures around.
+These magnificent pieces look the best when there is minimal furniture around.
 The entrance of your home or a huge walkway are great places to place a medallion piece.
 Let it take the centre stage and be the limelight.
-Find out how to incorporate a medallion design onto your flooring.
+Find out how to incorporate a medallion design into your engineered wood flooring.

 1. Single or Repetitive

 Before settling on a design, think about which – a single or repetitive medallion design will effectively enhance the look of your space.